HawkX-XirisX/TLL_Spawn-System/README.md

 The system handles AI lifecycle management automatically while allowing the spawned AI to retain normal autonomous combat behavior.

-Latest Loot System Update

-The TLL loot system now includes functional key spawning, key-required containers, food and drink spawning, and searchable vegetable crops.

-Key Spawning & Key-Required Containers

-Key spawning is now working and functional.

-Key-required loot containers are configured for both vanilla and modded containers.

-Key containers can be configured around the TLL loot tier system.

-Tier 5 key-required containers are not present on the vanilla map.

-Scenario makers who want to provide Tier 5 key-required loot must place and configure the modded container included with the TLL mod for Tier 5 loot and key-required access.

-Food, Drinks & Vegetable Crops

-Food and drink spawning is now functional.

-Food can spawn through the TLL loot system in vanilla refrigerators and kitchen furniture.

-Existing vegetable crops found around house backyards are now searchable/lootable.

-Searchable crops can provide their corresponding vegetables through their configured forced-loot pools.

 Features

 Scenario Framework AI spawning